🔼The name Ashkenaz: Summary

 Neither NOBSE Study Bible Name List, nor BDB Theological Dictionary offers any explanation of this name but Jones' Dictionary of Old Testament Proper Names proposes the following: Jones suggests that the name Ashkenaz can be seen as to consist of three parts:

-2) The Hebrew comparative particle כ (The particle ke) meaning as, like.
+2) The Hebrew comparative particle כ (ke) meaning as, like:

 3) The verb נזה (naza), meaning to sprinkle:

-Whether intentional or not, for a Hebrew audience the name Ashkenaz would have sounded as Fire Like Sprinkles.
+Whether intentional or not, to a Hebrew audience the name Ashkenaz would have sounded as Fire Like Sprinkles.
 Jones' Dictionary of Old Testament Proper Names renders this name as So Fire Is Scattered.